 OK.
 You can look for it after your call.

-⬤ Translate the sentences about “can” into your native language.
+⬤ Translate the sentences into your native language.

-You can see random examples of “can” below.
-Translate them into your native language.
+You can see random examples of “can” auxiliary below.
+After you read, translate them into your native language.

-You will see scrambled words of sentences that includes “can”.
-Click on the words in order to make sentences.
+You will see scrambled words of sentences that includes modal “can”.
+Click on the words in the right order to make sentences.

 ➔ 10 examples of “can”